cloudsmith-io/dt/README.md

 Each elf's snacks are separated by blank lines.
 We need to find which elf is carrying the most calories total.

 ### The Solution

+OK, so we need to:

+- Read the groups of elf snacks (their calories).
+- Calculate a total for each of the groups (one per elf).
+- Find out which is the greatest total.
+- Use that total as the answer.

 Here's how we can solve this in Python, with each step explained: